Attorneys Chelsea M. Nowel And John E. Dubrule

 If you are a permanent resident and find yourself in removal proceedings, you may qualify for this relief if:

-- you have been a lawful permanent resident for at least 5 years;
+• You have been a lawful permanent resident for at least five years;

-- you have resided in the United States continuously for at least 7 years after having been admitted in any status; and
+• You have resided in the United States continuously for at least seven years after having been admitted in any status; and

 If you are not a permanent resident and are in removal proceedings, you may qualify for cancellation of removal for certain nonpermanent residents.
 Although this defense in Immigration Court is sometimes called the “10 year law,” there is a lot more to it than residing in the U.S. for at least 10 years.